-This course seeks to expose the student to the various business forms and company groupings in South Africa, with special emphasis on the imminent changes as a result of the new Companies Act 71 of 2008.
+This course seeks to expose the student to the various business forms and company groupings in South Africa, with special emphasis on the Companies Act 71 of 2008.
 Relevant aspects relating to meetings, resolutions and corporate personnel will also be discussed.